bishopZ/Frame.js/readme.md

 	Frame.init();

-Frequently init() only needs to be called once, but it may need to be called again if an event handler adds functions to Frame after the original Frame queue has already ended. init() does nothing if Frame is already running.
+Frequently init() only needs to be called once, but occasionally, with nested Frames it may necissary to call Frame.init again.
+If an event handler adds functions to Frame after the original Frame queue has already ended, Frame.init() will restart the queue.
+If Frame is already running, Frame.init does nothing.

 	Frame(function(){
-		// function A
+		// function A ...
-		// ...
 		Frame();
 	});
 	Frame(function(){
-		// function B
+		// function B ...
-		// ...
 		$('#button').click(function(){
 			Frame(function(){
-				// Response to event
+				// Response to event ...
-				// ...
 				Frame();
 			});
 			Frame.init(); 	// init needs to be called here only because "click" is an event